Texas homeschools are classified as a type of private school and must meet a few requirements.

 School Choice Context

 In addition to homeschooling, parents in Texas have multiple school choice options.
-These include enrollment in traditional public, private, magnet, charter, and virtual schools.
-Inter-district choice is allowed for some students.
+These include enrollment in traditional public schools with inter- and intra-district choice, private, magnet, charter, and virtual schools.
 Texas does not provide public funds directly for homeschools.
 However, in 2023, the state currently has education savings account legislation under consideration.

 Commentary